 The overall objective of the project is to contribute to the abatement of GHG emissions by improving the energy efficiency of Russian educational facilities.
 There is a very substantial potential for energy saving in the Russian educational sector's buildings.
 Apart from direct energy saving potential, educational sector has potential to influence general public through educational programmes and to provoke change of behavior in connection with the energy use.
 It is expected that education and public awareness schemes would result in increased energy efficiency not only in educational buildings, but in residential sector as well, as the benefit of energy saving will be demonstrated to children and their parents.
 The immediate objective is to develop replicable models for low-cost energy efficiency measures implementation in both municipal secondary schools and Federal educational buildings (Universities, technical and vocational schools).
 The immediate objective will be achieved through awareness raising, training and capacity building, demonstration program, and models for sustainable administrative and financial solutions

-Project location: Tver, Murmansk, Arkhangelsk Oblasts and Republic of Karelia

-Project support offices: Moscow, Ministry of Education of the Russian Federation awareness on the local and global benefits of energy efficiency.
+Project location: Tver, Murmansk, Arkhangelsk Oblasts and Republic of Karelia Project support offices: Moscow, Ministry of Education of the Russian Federation

 The main outputs of the project are: